kolergy/agent_bean/README.md

 # AI Agent Bean
-Agent Bean is a Language Model (LLM) agent that is designed to interact with users and perform various tasks starting with a focus on coding.
+Agent Bean is AI agent that is designed to interact with users and perform various tasks.
+The initial focus is on coding but there are no limitations to other activities.
-It is being developped with the help of aider: https://github.com/paul-gauthier/aider the aim is to have an agent capable to be run fully localy, it is still possible to use openAI API
+It has been designed to be able to run local llm models available on the huggingface portal as well as interfacing with the openAI API so you can run the model fully localy if you need and have the available compute or use OpenAI API you can even mix booths if it make sense for you.
+As you can associate different models to different tasks.

+It has a memory management system that can instantiate / dinstantiate models dependings on the needs of the task (it is still a bit rough and somtimes dose not dealocate all vram correctely) it is not yet able to interact with files
+Some of the code has been developped with the help of aider: https://github.com/paul-gauthier/aider (at the beginning while the code was less than 8k tokens)

 ## Curent capabilities: